ccmlab-ubc/lab-manual/lab-philosophy.md

 - Help mentor undergraduates in the lab
 - Present your work regularly at lab meetings, seminars, and conferences
 - Apply for scholarships/grants
+- Maintain human ethics approvals, archive old consent forms, keep any required paperwork up to date and organized
 - Think about what you want for your career and communicate with Hyosub about how to accomplish your goals

 ### Undergraduate students
 - Assist other lab members with data collection and analysis
+- Assist with recruitment and scheduling of participants
-- Develop your weekly schedule by talking to your graduate student mentor(s) of Hyosub
+- Develop your weekly schedule by talking to your graduate student mentor(s) or Hyosub
 - Come in every week and commit enough time to get work done
 - If you are earning course credit, you should also attend lab meetings (as your schedule permits), present at 1 lab meeting, and submit a write-up of your research work by the end of the semester

-### Lab manager
-- Help new lab members adjust to the lab by answering their questions or directing their questions to Hyosub
-- Maintain human ethics approvals for the lab with help from PhD students, archive old consent forms, keep any required paperwork up to date and organized
-- Help oversee hiring, scheduling, and training of undergraduate research assistants
-- Help maintain and manage the lab website, manual, GitHub page, calendars, OneDrive, and e-mail account
-- Assist with the recruitment and scheduling of participants, including patients
-- Assist lab members with data collection and analysis

 ## Acknowledgments
-Thanks to the following people for sharing their lab webpages and manuals, all of which helped me develop this page:
+Thanks to the following people for sharing their lab webpages and manuals:
 - [Mariam Aly](https://github.com/alylab/labmanual/blob/master/aly-lab-manual.pdf)
 - [Gunnar Blohm](http://compneurosci.com/wiki/index.php/Main_Page)
 - [Wei Ji Ma](https://www.cns.nyu.edu/malab/lablife.html)